Climdyn/qgs/documentation/source/files/user_guide.rst

 3.1 A simple example
 ^^^^^^^^^^^^^^^^^^^^^

-In this simple example, we are going to create an atmosphere-ocean coupled model like in :cite:`user-VDDG2015`, but with some atmospheric modes missing.
+In this simple example, we are going to create an atmosphere-ocean coupled model as in :cite:`user-VDDG2015`, but with some atmospheric modes missing.

-First we create the parameters object:
+First, we create the parameters object:

 .. code:: ipython3

     from params.params import QgParams
     model_parameters = QgParams({'n': 1.5})

-and we create a :class:`.ChannelFourierBasis` with all the modes up to wavenumber 2 in both except the ones with wavenumbers 1 and 2 in respectively the :math:`x` and :math:`y` direction:
+and we create a :class:`.ChannelFourierBasis` with all the modes up to wavenumber 2 in both directions, except the one with wavenumbers 1 and 2 in respectively the :math:`x` and :math:`y` direction:

 .. code:: ipython3